 Get money into your account immediately.
 It can take several days for a check you wrote to hit your account — or longer if your payee is slow to make the deposit.

-The fastest way to get funds credited to your account is to bring cash to a branch.
-If you deposit checks to your account, your bank may hold those funds for a few days (check the funds availability policy for specifics).
+The fastest way to add funds to your account is to deposit cash at a branch.
+If you deposit checks to your account, your bank may hold those funds for a few days (check your funds availability policy for specifics).

-As soon as you realize there's a problem, get in touch with whoever you wrote checks to.
-They are probably not interested in punishing you; they just want their money.
-Being proactive — getting in touch with the merchant or service provider instead of waiting for them to take action – shows that you really intend to pay, and it might keep things from getting worse.
-Ideally, you'll do this before anybody even realizes that you wrote a bad check, but it's still worth a shot after the check hits your account.
+As soon as you realize there's a problem, contact whoever you wrote checks to.
+They are probably not interested in punishing you.
+They just want their money.
+Being proactive — getting in touch with the merchant or service provider instead of waiting for them to take action — demonstrates that you really intend to pay, and that could keep things from getting worse.
+Ideally, you do this before anybody ever realizes that you wrote a bad check, but it's still worth trying after the check hits your account.

-If your check gets deposited and bounces, it's going to cost you.
-For starters, you'll pay fees to your bank: Overdraft charges or non-sufficient funds (NSF) fees range between $27 and $35.
-You'll also likely have to pay a fee to whomever you wrote check to; they get dinged for depositing bad checks, and they'll pass those charges on to you.
+If your check bounces after somebody deposits it, it's going to cost you.
+For starters, you'll pay fees to your bank: You may face overdraft charges or non-sufficient funds (NSF) fees of roughly $25 to $38.
+You'll also likely have to pay a fee to whomever you wrote check to.
+The recipient gets dinged for depositing bad checks, and they'll pass those charges on to you.

-After a check bounces once, your payee might try to re-deposit the check to see if you have funded your account.
+After a check bounces once, your payee might try to re-deposit the check to see if your account has any money.
 If not, expect to pay another round of fees.

-Finally, you might face fines and penalties after a legal judgment (see below).
+Finally, you might face fines and penalties as a result of legal judgments (see below).

 Your Credit Report

 A bad check doesn't necessarily show up on your credit report or lower your credit scores, but it can.
-Also, several databases track bounced checks (such as Telecheck or ChexSystems).
-If you end up with a bad record in those databases, you may have difficulty writing checks elsewhere (your check might be rejected after a cashier scans it at the grocery store, for example), and you might be unable to find a bank that will let you open a checking account.
+Several databases track bounced checks (including Telecheck or ChexSystems).
+If your activity ends up in those databases, you may have difficulty writing checks elsewhere (your check might be rejected after a cashier scans it at the grocery store, for example).
+You might also be unable to find a bank that will let you open a checking account.
 After too many bad checks, your bank might close your existing checking account.

-Those databases are not part of your FICO credit score, which is the score used for most big loans like auto and home loans.
+Those databases are not part of your traditional credit scores (like FICO scores, which is the score commonly used for big loans like auto and home loans).
 But "alternative" credit scores might use that information.

-If the check was for a loan payment, your credit is more likely to suffer.
-Because the check bounced, payment was never made, and you might end up missing (or being late on) a monthly payment.
-Late and skipped payments will certainly lower your FICO credit score.
+If the check was for a loan payment, your credit could quickly get involved.
+Because the check bounced, you never completed the payment, and you might end up missing (or being late on) a monthly payment.
+Late and skipped payments will certainly lower your credit scores.

 What are the legal consequences of bouncing a check?
-It is illegal to write a check when you know that it will not clear (although things get fuzzy when it comes to postdated checks).
+In many cases, it is illegal to write a check when you know that it will not clear (although things can get fuzzy when it comes to postdated checks).

-If you don't clear things up quickly, you may face civil (you have to pay fines) or criminal (you have to serve jail time) penalties.
+If you don't clear things up quickly, you may face civil (you have to pay fines) or criminal (you face potential jail time) penalties.

-Civil charges result in extra costs, and you probably don't have extra money — that's why the check bounced in the first place — so it's best to act fast.
+Civil charges result in extra costs, and you probably don't have extra money — that's why the check bounced in the first place — so it's critical to act fast.
 Communicate with your payee (or the agency that is collecting the money on their behalf).
-If they are successful bringing a lawsuit against you, you may have to pay legal fees, service charges, or a penalty based on the amount of the original check (two or three times the amount of the check, for example).
+If they are successful in bringing a lawsuit against you, you may have to pay legal fees, service charges, or a penalty based on the amount of the original check (150% of the amount of the check, for example).

-Criminal charges have a serious effect on your criminal record, might result in jail time, and are likely to come with higher fines.
-However, just because you're threatened with criminal charges doesn't mean they can successfully bring a case against you.
-Get in touch with a local attorney immediately if anybody mentions criminal charges.
+Criminal charges can go on your criminal record, might eventually result in jail time, and are likely to come with higher fines.
+However, just because you're threatened with criminal charges doesn't mean anybody can successfully bring a case against you.
+Contact a local attorney immediately if anybody mentions criminal charges.
 To prevail, the creditor will need to prove that the debt is really yours (which they can't always do), and they'll need to take action before any statute of limitations passes.

 Debt Collectors and District Attorneys

-Unfortunately, some of these “bad check restitution programs” are confusing to consumers, who believe they are getting official government correspondence.
-Consumers might be led to believe that the DA intends to file criminal charges (which may or may not be accurate), and they do not allow consumers to plead their case – in fact, nobody at the DA’s office has even reviewed the case.
-Recipients are usually intimidated and confused, and they’re simply instructed to pay the amount due (plus fees) and sign up for a financial accountability class at their own expense.
+Unfortunately, some of these “bad check restitution programs” are confusing to consumers, who believe they are receiving official government correspondence.
+Consumers might believe that the DA intends to file criminal charges (which may or may not be accurate), and they might not allow consumers to plead their case.
+In fact, the DA’s office might not even review the cases.
+Recipients are typically intimidated and confused, and they just receive instructions to pay the amount due (plus fees).
+They may even have to sign up for a financial accountability class at their own expense.

 Prevent Bounced Checks

 Watch your balance: It’s hard to keep track of everything.
-What’s more, your account balance might get frozen in ways you didn’t expect (if you use your debit card at a gas pump, for example, or a deposit is held).
-Figure out how to easily check your account balance so that you know about problems before it’s too late.
+What’s more, your account balance might be frozen in ways you didn’t expect (if you use your debit card at a gas pump, for example, or a deposit is held).
+Figure out how to easily check your account balance so that you know about problems before they worsen.
 Sign up for alerts so that you aren't caught by surprise when your account balance dwindles.

 Consider overdraft protection: Overdraft protection can be expensive, but it doesn’t have to be.
-If you use it as a safety net (as opposed to relying on it for cash-flow) you’ll rarely pay overdraft fees.
-When your bank does cover bad checks, the cost should be less than bounced check fees (to retailers) and NSF fees (to your bank).
-You might be able to minimize fees if you use an overdraft line of credit or instruct your bank to pull funds from your savings account when your checking account has insufficient funds.
+If you use it as a safety net (as opposed to relying on it frequently for cash-flow needs), you’ll rarely pay overdraft fees.
+When your bank does cover bad checks, the cost could be less than bounced check fees (to retailers) and NSF fees (to your bank).
+You might further minimize fees if you use an overdraft line of credit or instruct your bank to pull funds from your savings account when your checking account has insufficient funds.

-Pay with a debit card: If you keep bouncing checks, make purchases with your debit card instead (when possible).
+Pay with a debit card: If you keep bouncing checks, try making purchases with a debit card instead (when possible).
 You’ll know right away if you can afford the transaction.
 As long as you haven't given your bank permission to process those charges, your card will be rejected.